The camel is the desert ship and some features of adaptation in it

 The adaptation in the camel

-The camel glides across the desert sand just like the ship and it can stay without the food or the water for weeks even when it is carrying the heavy loads or transporting men.
+The camel glides across the desert sand just like the ship and it can stay without food or water for weeks even when it is carrying heavy loads or transporting men.

-The camel is an example for all the sorts of adaptation (the structural, the functional and the behavioural) which helped it to live in the difficult conditions of the desert, So, It is considered as one of the most adapted animals to live in the deserts.
+The camel is an example of all the sorts of adaptation (the structural, the functional, and the behavioural) that helped it to live in the difficult conditions of the desert, So, It is considered as one of the most adapted animals to live in the deserts.

-The camel has a plentiful number of the lachrymal glands and it has two rows of long eyelashes that protect its eyes from the dispersing sand on the time of the sandstorms.
+The camel has a plentiful number of lachrymal glands and it has two rows of long eyelashes that protect its eyes from the dispersing sand at the time of the sandstorms.

-The body fur thickness of the camel differs at the different body regions to provide the protection from the extreme cold at night, It is little dense over the other regions to ease heat loss by radiation during the daylight.
+The body fur thickness of the camel differs in the different body regions to provide protection from the extreme cold at night, It is a little dense over the other regions to ease heat loss by radiation during daylight.

 The blood temperature of the camel is not constant as in the other mammals, It changes from 34 degree Celsius in the morning to 41 degree Celsius during the daylight hours, So, The camel has no need for sweating.

-The sweat glands of the camel do not start sweating unless the blood temperature reaches 40 degree Celsius, It stores the fats in its hump to keep it for 3 – 4 months without eating any food and it can drink 100 liters of the water through 10 minutes only without affecting its blood composition.
+The sweat glands of the camel do not start sweating unless the blood temperature reaches 40 degrees Celsius, It stores the fats in its hump to keep it for 3 – 4 months without eating any food and it can drink 100 liters of water for 10 minutes only without affecting its blood composition.

 The camels can lose 25 % of their body weight when the water and the food are not available and their blood composition remains constant, This rate exceeds that of the other mammals’ ability by twice nearly.

-The pyramidal shape of the camel’s hump makes the area that is exposed to the thermal sun rays more smaller as possible during the daylight, So, this decreases the amount of the absorbed heat, and also decreases the amount of the lost heat by radiation during the night.
+The pyramidal shape of the camel’s hump makes the area that is exposed to the thermal sun rays smaller than possible during daylight, So, this decreases the amount of absorbed heat, and also decreases the amount of lost heat by radiation during the night.